How to: buy the right bike for your child

-For detailed information and reviews on balance bikes read the balance bike group test in Dec 2014/January 2015 of Cycle magazine.
+For detailed information and reviews on balance bikes read the balance bike group test in the Dec 2014/Jan 2015 issue of Cycle magazine.

-Islabikes Rothan (£149.99) This came top in the CTC Cycle magazine balance bike group test and at 3.5kg this is light enough to carry home from the park or hook on to buggy.
-The Rothan's brake lever is designed for small toddler hands and is easy to pull, unlike any of the other bikes that were tested.
-It is expensive, but it does sell at around £100 secondhand or you can trade it in at Islabikes for the next size bike.
+This came top in the Cycle magazine balance bike group test, and at 3.5kg this is light enough to carry home from the park or hook onto a buggy.
+The Rothan’s brake lever is designed for small toddler hands and is easy to pull.
+It is expensive, but it does sell at around £100 secondhand or you can trade it in at Islabikes for the next size up.

 This all-aluminium bike is the lightest at 3.4kg and came second in our group test.
 It’s really good on bumpy ground as it has rear suspension, using an elastomer.

-This wasn't part of the test for our magazine, but the spec looks good, with stem and headset bearings, steel spokes and aluminium frame and forks.
+This wasn’t part of the group test, but the spec looks good, with stem and headset bearings, steel spokes and aluminium frame and forks.

-There's no brake or a footplate on this bike, but it has angled valves which should make it easier to pump up the tyres.
-Although, I suspect your toddler won't have a clue who Chris Hoy is!
+There’s no brake or footplate on this bike, but it has angled valves which should make it easier to pump up the tyres.
+Although, you might have to explain to your toddler who Chris Hoy is!

-This weighs 4.17kg and comes in 6 colours.
-Like lslabikes, Frog uses scaled down parts and has an easy to pull brake lever too.
+This weighs 4.17kg and comes in six colours.
+Like lslabikes, Frog uses scaled-down parts and has an easy-to-pull brake lever, too.

-It comes with a bell and it has a 5-year warranty too, perfect if you have more than one child in the family.
+It comes with a bell and it has a five-year warranty – perfect if you have more than one child in the family.

-This was part of the group test in Cycle magazine, it came third mostly because the brake lever was so very hard for our three-year-old tester to pull.
+Part of the group test, this bike came third mostly because the brake lever was so very hard for our three-year-old tester to pull.
 Brake lever aside it is a good balance bike.

-Again this wasn't part of detailed our group test, but our toddler tester took a spin around Evans on this.
+Again this wasn’t part of the group test, but our toddler tester took a spin around Evans on this.
 We were impressed by the footplate and handy grab handle on the back of the saddle.
-The brake is ok for little hands too.
+The brake is OK for little hands too.
 Please note, this bike is currently unavailable to buy new, but can be found secondhand.

-A word of warning from Cycling UK Cycle Instructor Julie Rand: if your child is happy on a balance bike, don't teach them bad habits by moving them on to a bike with stabilisers.
-For more information watch Cyclingh UK's Video: How to teach your child to ride a bike.
+A word of warning from Cycling UK cycle instructor Julie Rand: if your child is happy on a balance bike, don’t teach them bad habits by moving them onto a bike with stabilisers.
+For more information watch Cycling UK’s Video: How to teach your child to ride a bike.